 Precise characterization and separation of the many compounds require expensive equipment with high resolution and highly repeatable sample preparation techniques.
 ViBo Health is working to change how, when and where we are able to track our metabolites.

-The example of statins can help distinguish personalized healthcare: currently, statins are recommended for anyone with a cholesterol problem.
+The example of statins can help illustrate the power of personalised healthcare: currently, statins are recommended for anyone with a cholesterol problem.
 The medications lower “bad” cholesterol levels on blood tests.
 However, only an estimated 10% of the population benefits from these medications as only they have the appropriate genetic profiles (Torjesen Ingrid.
 BMJ 2018; 363:k5110).
 Under personalized healthcare, a patient would have been genetically screened prior to such a medication being prescribed.

 Similarly, precision healthcare is often used interchangeably with personalized healthcare.
 However, it is generally accepted that precision healthcare refers to targeting treatments based on genomics and other data to groups best suited to those treatments.